duckdb/duckdb-web/_posts/2024-03-22-dependency-management.md

 export vcpkg_TOOLCHAIN_PATH=`pwd`/vcpkg/scripts/buildsystems/vcpkg.cmake
 ```

-Then, you create a GitHub repository based on https://github.com/duckdb/extension-template by clicking “Use this
+Then, you create a GitHub repository based on [the template](https://github.com/duckdb/extension-template) by clicking “Use this
 template”.

 Now to clone your newly created extension repo (including its submodules) and initialize the template: